gbv/cocoda-sdk/README.md

 const cdk = require("cocoda-sdk")
 await cdk.loadConfig("https://raw.githubusercontent.com/gbv/cocoda/dev/config/cocoda.default.json")
 ```

+Configuration should only be set once because certain steps are performed afterwards.

+The configuration is a JSON object corresponding the the [configuration format of Cocoda](https://github.com/gbv/cocoda#configuration).
+In particular the configuration contains an array property [`registries`](#registries).

 If you only use `cocoda-sdk` with a single registry, configuration might not be necessary (see below).